-Please advise us on 0800 769 372 prior to us attending an outage in your area, if you are in isolation due to a positive result or likely exposure to COVID-19.
+Please advise your retailer (the company your electricity bill comes from) prior to us attending an outage in your area, if you are in isolation due to a positive result or likely exposure to COVID-19.
 This is so we can take additional safety measures to keep our crew safe.

 If your power cut is not showing on this website it is important you contact your electricity retailer (the company your electricity bill comes from).
 Retailers trading on Powerco's networks can be found here

 To log faults you can also download our outage app.
 Have your ICP number handy to register (you will find this on your power bill).
 Search for Powerco in your apps store to find the app.